Pridecraft-Studios/website/src/lib/boilerplate/Who.svelte.md

 ## Who

-We are Pridecraft Studios, a collective of developers making LGBTQ+ content for Minecraft.
+Pridecraft Studios is a collective modding group that creates resource packs, tooling, and our flagship mod, Joy.

-We make resource packs and mods to add pride-themed stuff to the game, while trying not to "over-gay".
+Our team of volunteers strive to create prideful content for the diverse Minecraft community &amp;lt;3.
-The main difference when compared to other packs, is that we know how to keep the game from looking like someone vomited rainbows all over the place.
+We target both Java and Bedrock editions, hoping to create memorable experiences for you.